REVATHISELVAR/Behavioral-Stress-Analysis-GAT/README.md

 This project detects stress using behavioral factors such as sleep, study pressure, and financial conditions by modeling their interactions.

-A Graph Attention Network (GAT) is used to understand how these factors influence each other, and SHAP is used to explain why a person is stressed.
+A Graph Attention Network (GAT) is used to understand how these factors influence each other, and SHAP is used to explain why a person is stressed. and also compared Random froest model and GATV2 model to show accuracy

 ---